ga-wdi-lessons/express-intro/readme.md

 We've moved in and out of several different technological layers with increasing comfort over the course of the class.
 We've covered the entire stack almost twice over now.
 We're about to fill in that missing piece by talking about the Javascript back-end.

 Everything we cover from here on out is an extension of what we've already learned or a different language than we're used to.
-Today we'll be talking about [expressJS](https://expressjs.com/) (the **E** in the M**E**AN stack) and Node.js (the **N** in MEA**N**).
+Today we'll be talking about [Express](https://expressjs.com/) (the **E** in the M**E**AN stack) and Node.js (the **N** in MEA**N**).

-Express is a server framework built on top of node that is modelled after Sinatra.
+Express is a server framework built on top of node that is modeled after Sinatra.

 Node.js is not a framework.
-It is an application runtime environment that allows you to write server-side applications in javascript.
-Javascript written in this way, server-side that does not depend on a browser; it is running in its own environment.
-This was made possible by the V8 javascript engine.
+It is an application runtime environment that allows you to write Javascript server-side applications.
+Server-side javascript does execute in the browser; it is running in its own environment in the Node application framework.
+This innovation was made possible by the V8 javascript engine.

-The javascript we write when we use Node to execute (we'll see this momentarily) it differs in some ways from the javascript we've written and then loaded in the browser.
-It's still javascript, but the environment is different.
-Before we used Chrome to run our javascript, but we are about to get into writing javascript that will be executed by node and provide with a server environment.
-If this seems odd, but think back to Ruby and Sinatra.
+The javascript we write executed by Node is still javascript, but the environment is a change from what we are used to--we've been using Chrome to run our javascript.
+Now, we will write javascript that will be executed by Node and provide our applications with a server framework called Express.
+If this seems odd, think back to Ruby and Sinatra.

+The relation is analogous!
+> Express:NodeJS::Sinatra:Ruby

 Some frameworks, like Rails, are very opinionated frameworks.
 Express is really much more like Sinatra than Rails: it is much less opinionated and much lighter weight.
-Just like we did with Sinatra, we have a lot of freedom in how we structure our application, it routes, resources and assets (folders/files, how to load different files, managing dependencies, etc).
+Just like we did with Sinatra, we have a lot of freedom in how we structure our application, its routes, resources, and assets (folders/files, how to load different files, managing dependencies, etc).

 ## Hello World - Express (We Do 30 min, 45 min)